Privacy Policy

 How long we retain your data

-We follow your facebook policy and indefinitely save the phrases uploaded, unless you request their deletion.
+We follow the EU General Data Privacy Regulation (GDPR) and indefinitely save the phrases uploaded, unless you request their deletion or delete your account.
+After 7 years since your last activity we will likely decide to delete the data.
 It may be possible that we mess up and all this data is deleted or can no longer be accessed anymore.
 We therefore cannot guarantee or take any liability in case your shared data is deleted by us, be it on purpose or on accident.

-We may decide to end our services and turn off our infrastructure.
-But with your purchase you support our product and mission to improve language learning.
+We may decide to end our services and turn off our infrastructure at some point.
+We may also decide to migrate to a new app, which will mean a loss of data.
+But with your purchases, you support that we’re running our services and follow our mission to improve language learning.

 Email and whatsapp is also kept indefinitely, unless we found out in the coming 7 years that there’s a policy to delete them, or we end our services.